TryKickoff/trykickoff.github.io/learn/html.md

 <a name="jquery"></a>

 ## jQuery
-If you use jQuery, we recommend bundling it with all the other javascripts on your site rather than linking to Google's CDN or similar.
+If you use jQuery, we recommend bundling it with all the other javascript files on your site rather than linking to Google's CDN or similar.
 This has the benefit of not needing another DNS lookup (which is costly on mobile connections) but it also means that should a user have a primed cache for the same version of jQuery hosted externally, that you will miss out on those benefits - we believe that the benefits outweigh the risks.

 If you prefer to rely on an external source, we suggest adding it using the code below.
 This assumes that you need support for older versions of Internet Explorer.
 See this [post](http://martineau.tv/2013/06/two-versions-of-jquery/) for more information about this technique.